Apply Here

 Our teachers are committed to bringing their subjects to life and bringing careers learning into our classrooms.
 Some of the methods we use include:

-Careers sessions are delivered termly in all subjects to help students understand the links to different career paths from their learning in those subjects.
+Careers sessions are delivered termly in lessons to help students understand the links to different career paths from their learning in those subjects.
 There are some links below to relevant research studies which support this practice and evidence the impact this has on young people and also some great resource links for teachers who want to develop this learning in their own classroom.

 CEC - Careers in the Curriculum – What Works?